laravel-notification-channels/gammu/README.md

 ## Security

-If you discover any security related issues, please email halo@matriphe.com instead of using the issue tracker.
+If you discover any security related issues, please email halo@matriphe.com or kristian@rolmi.sk instead of using the issue tracker.

 ## Contributing